-Nearly half of our clients between 2014 and the first half of 2016 had a requirement for 5,000 square feet or less, and about 73% of them have a requirement for 10,000 square feet or less.
+Nearly half of our clients between 2014 and the first half of 2016 had a requirement for 5,000 square feet or less.
+Thus in total about 73% of our clients have a requirement for 10,000 square feet or less.
 That means only about a quarter of the deals we advise on is for those seeking 10,000 square feet of office space or more.

 Additionally, when looking at the numbers for all of DC, 49% of total tenant deals were less than 10,000 square feet.
 In other words, smaller deals are a larger percentage of our business than the total amount of small deals district-wide.